Instructions for Accredited Training Providers

 - Part 2 ("I" in the example).
 This represents whether the course taken was the eight-hour initial course ("I"), or the four-hour refresher course ("R").

-- Part 3 ("56789" in the example).
-This represents the four or five digit number from the training provider's accreditation number for the course being taught.
+- Part 3 ("T56789" in the example).
+This represents the training provider's applicant number, which is part of the accreditation number for the course being taught.
+This number is four to six digits and may be preceded by the letter "T".

 - Part 4 ("09" in the example).
 This represents the last two digits of the year the course was completed.